-Pork fillet medallions served with a Camembert, cider and chive sauce, rich creamy and all in around 15 minutes, yes you read that right!
+Pork tenderloin medallions served with camembert, cider & mustard sauce, rich creamy and all in around 25 minutes, the perfect midweek meal.

 Both my bacon wrapped pork tenderloin and char siu pork tenderloin both take 15 minutes to roast.